-If you are experiencing these symptoms, then check with your Doctor.
-He can perform a few tests to check for BPH.
+If you are experiencing symptoms of BPH, then check with your Doctor.
+He can perform a few tests to diagnose BPH.

-The first is a digital rectal exam, which is the fastest and easiest way to see if the prostate is enlarged.
+The first is a digital rectal exam, which is the fastest and easiest way to see if the prostate is enlarged or not.

 PSA tests can also be used because higher PSA levels can be a sign of an enlarged prostate.

-You may also need to have your urine flow analyzed.
+You may also need to have urine flow studies to check for BPH complications.